Operation Hat Trick (OHT) Overview

 The short story:

-Supported by over 350 leading universities, two living Presidents, NHL, NBA, MLB and major corporations, Operation Hat Trick (OHT) is a 501c3 helping America’s injured service members recover from the visible and invisible wounds of war.
-Since 2014, OHT has donated over $3 million to programs that meet its mission.
-Over 1.6 million consumers have made a “purchase with a purpose” by buying OHT hats, apparel, other merchandise and products.
-OHT strives to fill some critical gaps in care, getting desperately needed support to veterans where it’s needed most.
+OHT is supported by over 500 leading colleges and universities in 50 states, two living Presidents, NHL, NBA, MLB and major corporations, Operation Hat Trick (OHT) is a 501c3 helping America’s injured service members recover from the visible and invisible wounds of war.
+Since 2014, OHT has donated almost $4 million to 120 organizations across 39 states that fulfill its mission.
+Over 4 million consumers have made a “purchase with a purpose” by buying OHT hats, apparel, other merchandise and products.
+OHT strives to fill some critical gaps in care, getting desperately needed support to wounded veterans and service members where it’s needed most.

 Social Media Accounts

 Twitter — @SupportOHT

 Instagram — @operationhattrick

 YouTube — https://www.youtube.com/c/OperationhattrickOrg